 Is soaking in Epsom salt good for you?
 Everyone has heard of the recommendation to have a good soak in a warm bath after a rough day.
-Whether it’s rough mentally, physically or both, a warm bath is such a great way to relieve stress.
+Whether it’s rough mentally, physically or both, a hot (again, not too hot) bath is such a great way to relieve stress.
 If you want to amplify the stress-reducing benefits of a nice, long soak, then add a cup or two of Epsom salt to your bathwater.
 Not only does the magnesium help relax your muscles, but it can also help relax your mind.

-According to research from the University of North Carolina, magnesium deficiency enhances stress reactions.
+According to research from the University of North Carolina, hypomagnesemia enhances stress reactions.
 (4) Further studies show that magnesium has a profound effect on stress and neural excitability.
 (5) Magnesium salts, such as Epsom salt, can reduce stress and may improve neuropsychiatric disorders.

 Magnesium is critical to the production of energy in cells.
-By increasing magnesium levels, you can feel revived without feeling restless.
+By increasing magnesium, you can feel revived without feeling restless.
 It’s a much more calm energy as opposed to how people feel revived from caffeine consumption.

 3. Eliminates Toxins